StarRocks/starrocks/docs/en/administration/query_profile_details.md

 - `2`: StarRocks does not merge the metrics.
 The original five-layer structure is retained.
 - Any other value will be treated as the default value `1`.

-Generally, we do not recommend setting this parameter to `2` because the Query Profile with the five-layer structure faces numerous limitations.
-For example, you cannot visualize it for analysis using any tools.
+Generally, we do not recommend setting this parameter to `2` because the Query Profile with the five-layer structure has many limitations.
+For example, you cannot perform visualized analysis on the profile using any tools.
 Therefore, unless the merging process leads to the loss of crucial information, you do not need to adjust this parameter.

 ### Metric Merging and MIN/MAX Values